sebastian-software/node-hash-comparison/readme.md

-# Comparison of different hash algorithms
+# Performance comparison of different hash algorithms

 Based on the code from [this Medium post](https://medium.com/@drainingsun/in-search-of-a-good-node-js-hashing-algorithm-8052b6923a3b)